 Business data is relied on by all departments of a business, equally.
-So, when it comes to the valuable data in Salesforce, it only makes sense that each department also have an equally vested interest in its health and accuracy.
+So, when it comes to the valuable data in Salesforce, it only makes sense that each department also has an equally vested interest in its health and accuracy.

 Salesforce data security can be managed in so many ways, it can be daunting to identify which approach is most efficient and manageable.
 Choosing the correct model is best supported by a conversation with the data governance team, reviewing what data should be public or private at the object level down to the field level.

 Your Salesforce administrator can take this information and formulate the right mix of security features to effectively protect sensitive information and provide proper access for all users.
 Keep in mind, a security model is not static.
 It should be reviewed at least twice a year to accommodate changes in industry regulations and internal needs.

 Our third Salesforce data management tip has to do with duplicate data.
 Duplicate data is a known killer of successful Salesforce adoption.
 It undermines sales processes and marketing efforts, skews pipeline details, and can result in multiple salespeople contacting the same lead—leaving a bad first impression of how well your company communicates internally.

 To help solve this, deduplicate your data at least once a month and after each data dump into Salesforce.
 Seasoned data ambassadors and admins also implement an application that dedupes at import as well as a dupe-blocking application to block or report dupes in real time.